 Training RNNs requires computing gradients through the entire sequence.
 The chain rule applied across time steps gives:

 Because $h_t$ depends on $h_{t-1}$, which depends on $h_{t-2}$, and so on, gradients must flow backward through the entire chain of dependencies.
+This is what makes RNN training fundamentally different from training feedforward networks: the computational graph is unrolled across time, and every time step introduces another node that gradients must pass through.

 The Vanishing Gradient Problem